tardisgallifrey/fuelmod/README.md

-# Tardisgallifrey's base Forge/Minecraft Mod
+# Tardisgallifrey's Fuel Mod

-<p>This mod contains the minimal that is necessary to create
-a 1.19 Minecraft mod from Forge.
-The mod will run, but will not do anything.
-That functionality is for the future.</p>
+<p>This mod is minimal mod for a fuel source type in
+ Minecraft 1.19.
+It is from Luke Graham's tutorial on Minecraft mods. </p>

+<p> TODO: Create oil ore block, probably a shale, distrubute,
+and use it to produce oil barrels.
+Create a refinery to make oil into gasoline, diesel, kerosene, and plastics.</p>

 <p>This mod is in accordance with Mojang, Microsoft, and Forge
 licensing as well as my own use of the MIT license.</p>